geggleto/slim-pimple-bridge/README.md

 # Slim-Pimple Bridge

-Allows use of an existing Pimple 3.x container with Slim 3.x without rewriting your container or adding the required Slim services.
+The Slim-Pimple Bridge allows you to "bring your own" [Pimple](http://pimple.sensiolabs.org/) 3.x container to a [Slim](http://www.slimframework.com/) 3.x application without requiring you to refactor your existing container.

 ## Installation